 Day 2: The Greeks Hold but Xerxes Learns

 The second day of the Battle of Thermopylae was not all that different from the first in that Xerxes continued to send his men in waves of 10,000.
-But just as on the first day, the Greek phalanx proved to be too strong to beat, and the Persians were once again forced to return to camp having failed to break the Greek lines.
+But just as on the first day, the Greek phalanx proved to be too strong to beat even with a heavy barrage from Persian arrows, and the Persians were once again forced to return to camp having failed to break the Greek lines.

 However, on this second day, in the late afternoon or early evening, something happened that would turn the tables of the Battle of Thermopylae in favor of the Persians.
 Remember that Leonidas has dispatched a force of 1,000 Locrians to defend the second route around the pass.
 But a local Greek, who was likely trying to win over Xerxes’ favor in an attempt to receive special treatment after their victory, approached the Persian camp and alerted them to the existence of this secondary route.